Nicholas Woodeson: Television

 Woodeson's first network television work was playing a US marine in A Rumor of War (1980) starring Brad Davis.
 He played killer Michael Hennessy in the very first episode of Cracker (1993), starring Robbie Coltrane.
-In 1998 he appeared in Midsomer Murders "Death of a Hollow Man" as Avery Philips.
+In 1998, Woodeson appeared in the Midsomer Murders episode "Death of a Hollow Man" as Avery Philips.
 He played SS-Gruppenführer Otto Hoffman in the acclaimed BBC/HBO production Conspiracy (2001), starring Kenneth Branagh, Stanley Tucci and Colin Firth.
 He portrayed Harman Grisewood, in the 2008 TV programme Filth: The Mary Whitehouse Story.
 He has guest starred on series such as Miami Vice, Midsomer Murders, A Touch of Frost, and Poirot.

 In the two 2005–06 HBO/BBC TV series of Rome, he played Posca, the personal slave of Julius Caesar.
-In 2007, he played Joseph Novak in 'Broken Souls', an episode of Foyle's War.
+In 2007, he played Joseph Novak in "Broken Souls", an episode of Foyle's War.
 In 2010, he appeared as Alexander Grozin, president of the fictional Eastern European state of Turgisia, in DR television production of Borgen.
 In 2013, he played William Corcoran, a proponent of Lamarckism, in the episode "Am I not Monstrous?" of Ripper Street.
-He also appeared in Agatha Christie’s Poirot "Dead Man’s Folly" as Detective Sergeant Hoskins.
+He also appeared in Agatha Christie's Poirot "Dead Man's Folly" as Detective Sergeant Hoskins.
 In 2014, he appeared as Volkov in the American miniseries The Assets, and as Algernon Wyse in a BBC TV adaptation of E. F. Benson's Mapp and Lucia.
-In 2014, he played Yaakov in "The Eichmann Show" for the BBC.
+In 2014, he played Yaakov in The Eichmann Show for the BBC.
 In 2016, Woodeson played the role of Reverend Matthew Denning in the BBC TV series The Living and the Dead.
 He has also appeared in episodes of New Tricks, George Gently and Holby City.
 Woodeson played the lawyer, Thoyt in the BBC One 2017 television drama series Taboo.